railsuser2014/openobject-doc-book-en/source/book/3/3_8/company_financial_analysis.rst

 To define accounting indicators in Open ERP you should install the module \ ``account_report``\  .
 When installing the module the usual financial indicators are registered in Open ERP.

-You can consult your indicators, calculated in real time, from the menu  *Financial Management > Reporting > Custom Reports* .
+You can consult your indicators, calculated in real time, from the menu :menuselection:`Financial Management --> Reporting --> Custom Reports`.

 Indicators defined by default in Open ERP are the following: